Find a Pest Control Professional

 The National Pest Management Association (NPMA) Recognizes Rodent Awareness Week November 15 – 21

-FAIRFAX, Va. – Chilly fall weather is here to stay, and with the arrival of cooler temperatures comes the reemergence of one of the most common cold-weather home invaders—rodents.
+FAIRFAX, VA (November 11, 2015) – Chilly fall weather is here to stay, and with the arrival of cooler temperatures comes the reemergence of one of the most common cold-weather home invaders—rodents.
 In order to help the public better understand the threats rodents can pose to health and property, the National Pest Management Association (NPMA) has designated November 15 – 21 as Rodent Awareness Week.

 “Rodents invade an estimated 21 million homes each year,” said Cindy Mannes, vice president of public affairs for the NPMA.
 “The best thing a homeowner can do to stave off rodents is take steps to prevent them from coming inside before they begin their winter search for food and shelter.”